UBC-MOAD/docs/python_packaging/pkg_structure.rst

 There are also usually 3 other sub-directories that contain:

 * the package documentation (:file:`docs/`)
-* descriptions of the conda enviroments used for development of the package and building its documentation (:file:`envs/`)
+* descriptions of the conda environments used for development of the package and building its documentation (:file:`envs/`)
 * the unit test suite for the package (:file:`tests/`)